Simon Sinek: "Strong Thigh Muscles = More friends", This Is Why You Can't Make Friends!

 TL;DR

-• Difficult conversations and vulnerability are essential for building trust and maintaining meaningful relationships in both personal and professional contexts
+- Difficult conversations and storytelling are undervalued tools for genuine human connection in both personal and professional settings

 Episode Recap